lsst-dm/dmtn-185/index.rst

 There are two relevant requirements in `LDM-556 <http://ldm-556.lsst.io>`__:

 1. Persisting provenance information with the raw data IDs that contributed to a dataset into the final export data format (be it FITS or alternative) (DMS-MWBT-REQ-0093)
-2. Same but with the immediate parents (eg in the diagram above, the parents of the Coadd pictured are the CalExps/PVIs) (DMS-MWBT-REQ-0093)
+2. Same but with the immediate parents (DMS-MWBT-REQ-0093)

 What design do we have?
 -----------------------